Apr 16

 It is important to remember that a prolapse can recur or another part of the vaginal wall may prolapse.
 This may be inevitable in some circumstances but I believe it is less likely when a holistic approach is taken and when people are better informed and empowered about their pelvic floor health.
 Healing post-surgery takes around 3 months and any heavy lifting and strenuous exercises should be avoided.
 You should consider a full rehab programme post-surgery which is not generally provided.
 You need to learn to control intra-abdominal pressure, improve breathing patterns, improve posture and gain better mobility and strength to improve pelvic floor function.

-Is there anything you should consider before having surgery?
+Is there anything you should consider before having prolapse surgery?

-Any type of surgery is a huge decision so here are a couple of things you may want to consider:
+Any type of surgery is a huge decision and prolapse surgery is no different so here are a couple of things you may want to consider:

 Age – if you are young, you may need further treatments down the line.
 The type of surgery you can have when you are older may be dictated by other health conditions and your overall health history.